 How does it compare to other travel rewards cards?

-The Capital One Venture Rewards Credit Card is another popular travel credit card option with a decent welcome bonus of 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+The Capital One Venture Rewards Credit Card is another popular travel credit card option with a decent one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.

 For those who can’t stomach the $550 annual fee with The Platinum Card® from American Express and want the option of carrying a balance, the Capital One Venture Rewards Credit Card is a good option.

 Another travel rewards card with a lucrative sign-up bonus and good ongoing rewards program is the Chase Sapphire Preferred® Card 100,000-point welcome bonus is worth $1,250 after spending $4,000 on purchases with the card within 3 months of opening the account.
 You’ll enjoy new benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases, plus more.